This guide explains how to start researching your topic.

 You could also try iDiscover.
 Select the 'Articles and online resources' radio button, then type a few words from the article's title into the search box.
 If the article is available online (and many of them are) then you should be able to get to it directly by clicking 'Full text available'.
 If it isn't online, then iDiscover will tell you where copies of the print journal can be found.

-You can see the whole list of journals the university subscribes to on the ejournals website.
+You can see the whole list of journals the university subscribes to via the iDiscover Journal Search.
 Other useful ways to search for journal articles include Google Scholar, Project Muse and JStor (this only covers some journals).

 When you find a useful article, check its list of references to find more information on that topic.